elixir-europe/biohackathon-projects-2021/projects/6/README.md

 ## Expected outcomes

-SPARQL endpoint for MolMeDB and SwissLipids
-Example federated queries linking:
+SPARQL endpoint for MolMeDB, SwissLipids and LIPID MAPS Example federated queries linking:
 * MolMeDB to SwissLipids
 * MolMeDB to ChEBI